I devote all my attentions to improving the welfare of my subjects, since I wish to

 Queen Mary, Buckingham Palace, 23rd March 1923.

-future of our monarchy resemble a poachers' convention deliberating on the future role of the
+debating the future of our monarchy resemble a poachers' convention deliberating on the future role of the

 General Dwight D Eisenhower, 7th February 1952.

 Impartiality and continuity are important aspects of government, and it is doubtful

 whether any form of democratic government yet discovered provides these to any greater extent than does constitutional